 Emergency Ration Bars

-Peanut butter should be a staple in your survival pantry.
+Peanut butter is one of the best survival food out there.
 It’s cheap and widely accessible.
 With its shelf life of up to 2 years, it’s ideal for short-term emergencies.
-It’s got high nutritional value from fat, protein, and carbs—two spoonfuls a day can get you going.
-And let’s face it— peanut butter tastes great and can be enjoyed by everyone in the family, even pets.
+Peanut butter also has a high nutritional value from fat, protein, and carbs—two spoonfuls a day can get you going.
+Plus, let’s face it, it tastes great and can be enjoyed by everyone in the family, even pets.

-Bouillon cubes don’t contain much nutritional value, but many preppers still have them in their emergency kits.
+Bouillon cubes don’t have a lot of nutritional value, but many preppers still have them in their emergency kits.
 Why?
 Since bouillon cubes are chicken or beef stock in a compressed powder form, they can drastically improve the taste of otherwise bland emergency food.

 Canned or Preserved Meat

-In emergency situations, you can’t expect to find fresh protein, unless you actually hunt for them.
-You’d have to settle for canned meat like tuna or spam, which you can mix up with rice or beans.
+In emergency situations, you can’t expect to find fresh protein—unless you hunt for it.
+You’ll have to settle for canned meat like tuna or spam, which you can mix up with rice or beans.
 There is also a lot of freeze-dried food available in the market, which you can easily reconstitute with some water.

 Nuts and Legumes

-Nuts and beans are insanely rich in protein and fat; combined, they can be a good substitute for dairy or meat.
+Nuts and beans are insanely rich in protein and fat.
+Combined, they can be a good substitute for dairy or meat.

 Rice and Other Grains

 Rice is the world’s staple food.
-Many preppers would prefer brown rice for its nutritional value, others prefer white because of its longer shelf life.
-Either way, rice has high carbohydrate content which would keep your energy up.
-When stored properly, can last for long periods of time.
+Many preppers prefer brown rice for its nutritional value, while others prefer white because of its longer shelf life.
+Either way, rice has high carbohydrate content, which would keep your energy up.
+When stored properly, can last for a long period of time.
 Rice goes well with any protein and can also be made into porridge.

 Milk spoils fast, more so when the power’s out and there’s no fridge to keep it fresh.
 Good thing there are powdered varieties that you can keep for a long time.
-These powdered varieties have been enriched with lots of vitamins and minerals like vitamin D and zinc.
+These powdered varieties have been enriched with vitamins and minerals like vitamin D and zinc.
 They’re a good source of protein and calcium, too.

 Remember when archeologists uncovered a jar of honey in an Egyptian tomb?
 They figured that the honey was still fit for human consumption—thousands of years later!
-If the indefinite shelf life is not enough, honey also has many nutritional and medicinal benefits like the treatment of sore throat and cough.
+If its indefinite shelf life isn’t enough to convince you, honey also has many nutritional and medicinal benefits like treating sore throat and cough.
 As a natural sweetener, it not only helps with taste but can also improve morale.